microsoft/CSP-License-Based-Offers-PowerBI/README.md

 # Configuration

 1. Download all of the License-based CSP files you want in the report from Partner Center and place them in a folder (only keep 1 file for each month in the folder).
-When you add a new monthly file, copy it to the folder and then Refresh the Power BI report.
+When you add a new monthly file, copy it to the folder and then Refresh the Power BI report.  e.g.: C:\Users\you\OneDrive - Microsoft\Documents\CSP Pricing Report\Pricing Files\

-2. Download the Offer Matrix from Partner Center and put it in same folder as the License-based files (you should never have more than 1 Offer Matrix file in this folder.
-When you download a new one into the folder, delete the old one and then Refresh the report)
+2. Download the Offer Matrix file from Partner Center and put it in a different folder from the License-based files (you should never have more than 1 Offer Matrix file in this folder.
+When you download a new one into the folder, delete the old one and then Refresh the report)  e.g.: C:\Users\you\OneDrive - Microsoft\Documents\CSP Pricing Report\Offer Matrix\

 3. Open the Power BI Template in Power BI Desktop.
+Upon launch, you will be prompted to enter the following:
+<br><b>Folder(License-based pricing files)</b> -  Enter the path to the folder where you saved License-based pricing files in step 1
-Upon launch, you will be prompted to enter: <b>Folder(License-based and Offer matrix)</b>.
-Enter the path to the folder where you saved the files in steps 1 and 2 and click Load.
+<br><b>Folder(Offer Matrix)</b> -  Enter the path to the folder where you saved the Offer Matrix file in step 2
+<br><b>Click Load</b>

 4. Save the report.